jonthorell/synth-nu-vinyl-store/README.md

 # External APIs used

 1. Stripe for payment processing
-2. FreeCurrecnyAPI for online currecy conversion
+2. FreeCurrecnyAPI for online currency conversion

 # Deployment